Haitians join other refugee groups in fleeing to Canada

 While Canada has vowed to take in asylum seekers from some countries – notably, Syria – the government of Canadian Prime Minister Justin Trudeau could also be on track to deport Haitians.

 Trudeau has twice extended the ban on the deportations, but the last moratorium on deporting Haitians expired in August 2016.
 This, the CBC reports, prompted 3,200 Haitians without legal status in Canada to apply for residency based on humanitarian grounds.
-Some have received deportation orders, said Jaggi Singh, an organizer and member of the Montreal-based Non-Status Action Committee.
+Some have received deportation orders, said Jaggi Singh, an organizer and member of the Montreal-based Solidarity Across Borders.

 Given the length of time they’ve already been living in the country, Singh said, many have been allowed to access “special procedures” to stay in Canada.